Hudson County Attorney

 - Certification of Notification of Complementary Dispute Resolution

 We then submit this forms to the New Jersey County Clerk’s Office in your county.
 If you wish to serve the Complaint and Divorce Summons to your spouse, then you are free to do so.
-However, you may also opt to have a third party serve the papers to your spouse if there is hostility or history of violence.
-As soon as your spouse signed all the necessary document, we then proceed to the negotiation of terms.
+However, you may also opt to have a third party serve the papers to your spouse.
+As soon as your spouse signed all the necessary document, we then proceed to the negotiation of terms and the discovery phase.

 What Are My Next Steps If I Have Been Served Divorce Papers?

-If you have been served divorce papers by your spouse, you have 20 to 30 days to respond.
-Ignoring the documents won’t do you any good.
-During this time, we recommend that you seek a Jersey City divorce attorney to help you understand why you are being served divorce papers and what your next steps are.
-Your lawyer should be able to present to you options on how to proceed as well as help you get organized on the necessary documents that you need to present during the process.
+If you have been served divorce papers by your spouse, you have 35 days to respond.
+Do not ignore these served as a default can be entered against you.
+During this time, we recommend that you seek our help to understand why you are being served divorce papers and what your next steps are.

 Do I Really Need to Hire an Attorney to Get Divorced in New Jersey?

-In a divorce proceeding, it is not about getting what you deserve, it is about getting what you negotiate.
-Having a skilled attorney on your side increases your chance of being able to advocate your best interests and protect your assets.
-Your lawyer can also help you understand your rights so you would have a better idea on what to negotiate or not.
+Having a skilled attorney on your side increases your chance of being able to advocate your best interests and protect your children and assets.
+We will also help you understand your rights so you would have a better idea on what to negotiate or not.

-Is There a Way to Separate Without Involving The Court?
+Is There a Way to Divorce Without Involving The Court?

-At D’Alessandro & Cieckiewicz, P.C., we have a court-qualified family law mediator and a collaborative law attorney who can help you and your spouse end your marriage and settle all important matters without the need for court.
-Our legal team can help you negotiate child custody and support, alimony, property division, and more.
-However, this will only be successful as long as both parties are willing to work each other.
-If one of you has decided to be uncooperative, then we recommend that we take your case up to court.
+At Lori Cieckiewicz, ESQ, we have a court-qualified family law mediator, arbitrator and a collaborative law attorney who can help you and your spouse settle all important matters without the need for a judge to decide.
+However, this will only be successful as long as both parties are willing to work with each other.

 How Long Does It Take to Get Divorced in New Jersey?